NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

 Running the Module Using the Pretrained Floor Detection Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The module is bundled with a pretrained floor detection model, trained on 80,000 training samples.
-This model can be called out-of-the-box via `infer.py
-<infer.py>`_., a powerful post-processor custom-tailored to convert bounding box detections to floor counts.
+This model can be called out-of-the-box via ``infer.py``., a powerful post-processor custom-tailored to convert bounding box detections to floor counts.
 The basic syntax to perform inferences on a set of images requires defining the path for the images and the type of computational environment (i.e., use of CPU or GPU units for inference) by the user as follows.

 ::

     python3 infer.py
-	--im_path "/path/to/images"
+	--im_path "/path/to/images/"
         --gpu_enabled True

 Using the command line option ``--model_path``, ``infer.py`` can be called with a custom model trained by the user.
 For a brief description of all the options built into ``infer.py``, please use the ``infer.py --help`` syntax.
 Below is a complete list of these options.

 .. parsed-literal::

-    --im_path (default: "VOC/test/") Path for the building images that will be inferred by module
+    --im_path (default: "datasets/test/") Path for the building images that will be inferred by module.
+Must end with backward slash.

     --model_path (default: "models/efficientdet-d4_trained.pth") Path for the pretrained inference model.
                                                                  Do NOT define this argument if the pretrained model bundled with the module will be used